 Esri provides sample AWS CloudFormation templates to deploy the architectures described in AWS CloudFormation and ArcGIS.

-When you build your site manually using the AWS Management Console, you can use the Esri AMIs or you can use a custom AMI that you have derived from one of the Esri AMIs to create instances that include ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store.
+When you build your site using the AWS Management Console, you can use an Esri AMI, or you can use a custom AMI that you have derived from one of the Esri AMIs to create instances that include ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store.
 In either case, you are responsible for creating supporting components such as the following:

-- An Amazon Elastic Load Balancer.
-If your deployment includes a multiple-machine ArcGIS Server site, you must launch an Elastic Load Balancer and add the machines to it.
+- An Amazon Elastic Load Balancer—If your deployment includes a multiple-machine ArcGIS Enterprise portal or ArcGIS Server site, you must launch an Elastic Load Balancer and add the machines to it.

-- Enterprise geodatabases.
-If you want to store data in an enterprise geodatabase on AWS, you must create the database on AWS, create the geodatabase in it, and register it with your ArcGIS Server site.
+- Enterprise geodatabases (optional)—If you want to store data in an enterprise geodatabase on AWS, you must create the database or database service on AWS, create the geodatabase in it, and register it with your ArcGIS Server site.

-- Amazon Elastic IP addresses.
-If you create a single-machine ArcGIS Server site or create a geodatabase on AWS, assign the instance an Elastic IP address.
+- Amazon Elastic IP addresses—If you create a single-machine ArcGIS Enterprise portal or connect to a database on AWS, assign the instance an Elastic IP address.